History of Bartow, Florida: Antebellum beginnings

-In 1845 Florida became the 27th state and the time seemed right for the part of Florida south of Gainesville to grow.
+In 1845 Florida became the 27th state and settlement spread south of Gainesville.
 This growth was slow at first: heat and humidity, dangerous wildlife, and uncharted swampland made a comfortable life in southern Florida problematic.
 A bigger potential threat were those Seminoles who had decided to stay instead of going to Oklahoma.
-These Indians were, for the most part, peaceful; but many white settlers felt uneasy about the continued Seminole presence around the Peace River and stories were told of attacks "not far away."
-As a result, many of these early settlements were built as forts to discourage any Indian aggression.
+These Indigenous people were, for the most part, peaceful; but many white settlers felt uneasy about the continued Seminole presence around the Peace River and stories were told of attacks "not far away."
+As a result, many of these early settlements were built as forts to discourage any aggression.

-The Armed Occupation Act of 1842 prohibited settlement near the Peace River as that was considered Seminole land; however cattlemen eventually moved in from Tampa Bay and into the area surrounding the Peace River anyway.
+The Armed Occupation Act of 1842 prohibited settlement near the Peace River as that was considered Seminole land; however cattlemen eventually moved in from Tampa Bay and into the area surrounding the Peace River.

-In 1851, the settlement of Fort Blount was founded by Redding Blount just west of current downtown Bartow.
+In 1851, the settlement of Fort Blount was founded by Readding Blount just west of current downtown Bartow.
 This settlement was eventually renamed Peace Creek or Peas Creek.
 As settlement grew, the residents began to plant citrus trees and build one room school houses and churches.

 Civil War

 About a month after Florida seceded from the Union, Polk County was formed from the eastern portion of Brevard County with a small sliver of Brevard County added.
-Records of the time indicate that there were three voting precincts at the time- Ft.
-Meade, Fort Fraser (near present-day Highland City), and Socrum (north of Lakeland).
+Records of the time indicate that there were three voting precincts at the time- Fort Meade, Fort Fraser (near present-day Highland City), and Socrum (north of Lakeland).
 The first site chosen for the county seat was actually near present-day Highland City, but the war meant that the plans for building the seat would be delayed.
 At the time there were still few families living in Polk County.
-Like much of the south, the Civil War was a disaster for everyday life in Polk County.
+Like much of the south, the Civil War had significant effects on everyday life in Polk County.
 Commerce and education were nearly nonexistent near the end of the war.
 At war's end, there was only one school open in the entire county located in Bartow.
 Fort Meade, the largest city in the county at the time, was burned to the ground in May 1864.